top of page

 lake-bolac-caravan-holiday-park.jpg

-Lake Bolac Association (Caravan Park) offers you a great holiday at most reasonable rates for all your family and friends.
+Lake Bolac Caravan and Holiday Park offers you a great holiday at most reasonable rates for all your family and friends.

-Situated at 115 Frontage Road, Lake Bolac, VIC, 3351, the caravan park has powered sites, cabins, playground, camp kitchens, BBQ area, laundry, clean amenity blocks and friendly staff.
+Situated at 115 Frontage Road, Lake Bolac, the caravan park has powered sites, cabins, playground, camp kitchens, BBQ area, laundry, clean amenity blocks and friendly staff.

 Contact: 03 5350 2329